Alan Seeger: Early life

 Young Alan's short time in Mexico provides material for his later, and longest, poem, "The Deserted Garden".
 In 1902, Seeger left Mexico City with his brother to attend Hackley School in Tarrytown, New York, after which he attended Harvard University.
-His Harvard class of 1910 included the poet T.S.
-Eliot.
+His Harvard class of 1910 included the poet T. S. Eliot.
 During Seeger's first few years at Harvard, he was primarily fixated on intellectual pursuits and did not have a significant social life.
 However, as an upperclassman and editor at The Harvard Monthly, he found a group of friends that shared his aesthete sensibilities, including Walter Lippmann and John Reed.
 With Lippmann, he founded a Socialist club at Harvard to protest anti-labor policies at the university.

 Upon graduation from Harvard, Seeger returned to Manhattan to live primarily in a boardinghouse at 61 Washington Square South that came to be known variously as The Alan Seeger House or House of Genius.
-Run by the Swiss emigre Catherine Branchard, its residents at one time or another included Theodore Dreiser, Stephen Crane, Frank Norris, Robert Moses, Sydney Porter (O'Henry), John Reed, and other figures of American literature.
-While in Greenwich Village, he attended soirées at the Petitpas' Restaurant, where the artist and sage John Butler Yeats, father of the poet William Butler Yeats, held court.
+Run by the Swiss émigré Catherine Branchard, its residents at one time or another included Theodore Dreiser, Stephen Crane, Frank Norris, Robert Moses, Sydney Porter (O. Henry), John Reed, and other figures of American literature.
+While in Greenwich Village, he attended soirées at the Petitpas Restaurant, where the artist and sage John Butler Yeats, father of the poet William Butler Yeats, held court.
 After two years, Seeger left Greenwich Village to move to Paris, where he lived in the Latin Quarter and continued to pursue a bohemian lifestyle.

 Military service and writing

 Seeger was living on Rue du Sommerard in Paris in 1914, when war was declared between France and Germany.
 He quickly volunteered to fight as a member of the Foreign Legion in the French Army, stating that he was motivated by his love for France and his belief in the Allies.
 For Seeger, fighting for the Allies was a moral imperative; in his poem "A Message to America," he spoke out against what he saw as America's moral failure to join the war.

-During the two years he fought in the French Foreign Legion, Seeger wrote regular dispatches to the New York Sun, and the essay "As A Soldier Thinks of War" for Walter Lippman's fledgling magazine, The New Republic posited that though war was lamentable and the cause of death, this one was inevitable and necessary.
+During the two years he fought in the French Foreign Legion, Seeger wrote regular dispatches to the New York Sun, and the essay "As a Soldier Thinks of War" for Walter Lippman's fledgling magazine, The New Republic posited that though war was lamentable and the cause of death, this one was inevitable and necessary.
 For the most part, his poetry of that time was not well known and would not become so until after his death.
 His work was heavily influenced by the Romantic school, and by the precepts of chivalry and medieval ethos of the knight.
 As the war progressed, the theme of death grew stronger in his poetry, culminating in what became his most famous poem, "I Have a Rendezvous with Death."